Katterina71/Personal-Finance-Tracker/README.md

 - **Balance**: Keeps track of monthly financial balances.
 - **Categories/Subcategories**: Organizes expenses into manageable groups.

 An illustrative diagram of the data structure is included to help understand the relationships between different entities.
-(Note: Here you would link to an image or include it directly in your repository and use Markdown to display it.)

 ![Data Structure](https://github.com/Katterina71/Personal-Finance-Tracker/blob/main/dataScheme/PersonalFinanceTracker.png) <!-- Update with the path to your image -->